Climate Emergency

 The scooters will not move unless unlocked by a valid driving licence holder, they will cut out if taken into a location that is not approved for their use and there is a speed limiter.

-Ginger manages the e-scooters in Chester and full details, FAQs and location maps for the Chester scheme are available on their website.
+Ginger manages the e-scooters in Chester and full details, FAQs and location maps for the Chester scheme are available on their website(External link).
 Users will need to download the Ginger Shared Transport App from the Google Play Store or Apple App Store.
 The e-scooters cost £2 per 20 minutes of journey time and 50p per 10 minutes of pausing time.

 A few of Ginger’s customer comments: